danielmarin0051/QuickUbuntuVMSetup/README.md

 ## Setup Chrome Remote Desktop

-[Install and setup Chrome Remote Desktop](https://cloud.google.com/solutions/chrome-desktop-remote-on-compute-engine) along with Google Chrome in your remote instance to control your VM through its GUI desktop.
+[Install and setup Chrome Remote Desktop](https://cloud.google.com/solutions/chrome-desktop-remote-on-compute-engine) along with Google Chrome in your remote instance to control your VM through a GUI desktop environment.

 ## Set up your SSH keys to connect to your instance